MicroEJ/docs/Tutorials/tutorialGithub.rst

    :width: 447px
    :height: 534px

-If you want to import projects from another Github repository, you simply have to do the same procedure for the desired repository.
+If you want to import projects from another GitHub repository, you simply have to do the same procedure for the desired repository.

 ..
    | Copyright 2008-2020, MicroEJ Corp.
 Content in this space is free